 Meetings

 The PGDTF shall meet as often as necessary to perform their duties and functions.
-Some meetings may be declared closed and limited to ERCOT, Transmission Planners, Transmission Owners, and Generation Owners whose facilities are covered by NERC Standard TPL-007-1.
+Some meetings may be declared closed and limited to ERCOT, Transmission Planners, Transmission Owners, and Generator Owners.

 All PGDTF meetings shall be called by the Chair and/or Vice-Chair and all such meeting notices shall be sent and posted to the ERCOT website at least one week prior to the meeting.